Xtool F2 Ultra¶

 Very nice.
 1.6mm thick, cut at - Power 100% - Speed 10mm/s

-Color engraving in steel¶
+Color engraving in stainless steel¶

 We tried coloring an inox table knife.
 The process works but it is very sensitive.
 Same settings on different size patches or different thickness material resulted in slightly different colors.